 “The Hangover cure” will help relieve nausea and vomiting.
 Take the 6c potency in 4 drops or pellets every hour.

-See also Carahealth Liver
+Carahealth Liver Tonic

 Containing both milk thistle & globe artichoke, that regenerate liver cells, promote the flow of bile, assist liver functions in particular, digestion & detoxification.
 It is recommended for liverish conditions such as irritably, melancholia, nausea, feeling sluggish and particular disorders of the liver.
 The tincture treats liver diseases such as hepatitis, cirrhosis, alcoholism, haemochromatosis, cancer of the liver, & assists detoxification, especially of heavy metals.